~ R. Buckminster Fuller

-A man who urged the world to "think global, act local" and the author of over 22 books, philosopher and visionary R. Buckminster Fuller, Jr. (1895-1983) was the holder of over 2,000 patents and called "the American Leonardo Da Vinci."
+A man who urged the world to “think global, act local,” R. Buckminster Fuller, Jr. (1895–1983) was a philosopher, inventor, and visionary with over 2,000 patents and more than 22 books to his name.
+Called “the American Leonardo Da Vinci,” he invited us—through works such as Critical Path—to imagine a more responsible and beautifully interconnected world.

 “Ideas are easy to come by; reduction to practice is an arduous but inspirationally rewarding matter,” he explained.
 “Our power is in our ability to decide.”

-He served as a commander of crash boats during World War I and developed two inventions: a seaplane rescue mast and a jet stilt for vertical take-off aircrafts.
-An architect, inventor, engineer, writer, mathematician, and educator, "Bucky" to his friends celebrated the light and strength of geodesic domes as energy-efficient housing.
+He served as a commander of crash boats during World War I and developed two inventions—a seaplane rescue mast and a jet stilt for vertical take-off aircraft.
+An architect, inventor, engineer, writer, mathematician, and educator, “Bucky” to his friends celebrated the light and strength of geodesic domes as models for energy-efficient housing.

 “I just invent,” he explained.
 “Then wait until man comes around to needing what I’ve invented.”